rahul-verma/joyofpython/JoPT-2Day-Live/workbook/Section1.md

 >>>t = (1, 2, 3)
 ```

-Sequences support index based retrieval of items.
-Index follows computer counting and starts from 0.
+Sequences support index-based retrieval of items.
+Index follows computer counting (starts from 0).
 ```python
 >>>l[0]
 >>>t[0]
 ```

 Lists are mutable.
 Tuples are immutable.
-Here the second statement would throw an exception.
+Here the second statement will throw an exception.
 ```python
 >>>l[0] = 5
 >>>t[0] = 5
 ```

 Strings can be defined in Python using single or double quotes.
+There is another category of strings with triple quotes, which we will see later.

 ```python
 >>>s = "testing"
 >>>s = 'testing'